mmuratarat/mmuratarat.github.io/_pages/faq.md

 -\log(1-h_\theta(\mathbf{x}^{(i)})) & \mbox{if $y^{(i)} = 0$}
 \end{cases}$$

+#### How do you find the parameters in logistic regression?

+there is no closed form solution for estimating the parameters of a logistic regression.
+Instead, an iterative search algorithm is used.
+The most common choices are the Newton-Raphson algorithm and Gradient-descent algorithm, but there are [many possibilities](https://en.wikipedia.org/wiki/Search_algorithm).

 #### What is Softmax regression and how is it related to Logistic regression?